 Grand Wailea Resort, South Maui

 You’ll be greeted with a complimentary shell lei then enjoy an authentic hula show along with their luau buffet consisting of a variety of salads, kalua pig, Lau Lau, sauteed mahi mahi, grilled teriyaki steak, chicken long Rice, sweet potatoes, freshly baked taro rolls, Hawaiian fried rice, Stir-fried vegetables, and more.
 Desserts will include macadamia nut cake, banana cream pie, haupia (coconut dessert), tropical cobbler, Fresh Maui pineapple, papaya slices, and other fruit.
 They also host an open bar with delicious tropical drinks.

 Wailea Marriott Luau, South Maui

-Begin with a fresh flower lei greeting at the Marriott luau grounds, and continue to Hawaiian games, Polynesian Artisans, Hawaiian crafts, an Imu ceremony with fresh cooked pig, and a luau buffet.
-They have an open bar and a great show you’ll be watching with spectacular oceanfront view.
+Begin with a fresh flower lei greeting at the Marriott luau grounds, and continue to Hawaiian games, Polynesian Artisans, Hawaiian crafts, an Imu ceremony with freshly cooked pig, and a luau buffet.
+They have an open bar and a great show you’ll be watching with a spectacular oceanfront view.

 Enjoy interactive areas including flower crafts, coconut husking, Ulumaika, hula dancing, powerful dancers of the Pacific, and kapa printing.
 You can also watch taro being made into poi by their poi pounder.